 2. Hosting Experience or Willingness to Learn

 While prior hospitality experience isn’t mandatory, it’s a plus.
+Experience in the hospitality industry, such as working in hotels or restaurants, can be especially beneficial for co-hosts, as it provides relevant skills and credibility.
+Hosting expertise is crucial for effectively managing listings and ensuring a high-quality guest experience.
 If you’re new to hosting, platforms like 10XBNB offer training to bridge the gap, teaching you how to handle guest communication, optimize listings, and manage properties effectively.
+An Airbnb co-hosting course teaches skills for managing Airbnb properties, including platform navigation, guest communication, marketing, property maintenance, and legal compliance.

 3. Local Knowledge